00zim00/Darkmode5e-Changes/README.md

+(The module wasn't working after the CSS sheet update and the original creator didn't plan to fix it any time soon.
+I am no programmer, but I have attempted to manually fix it myself.
+I do not plan to take over this project I just wished for it to work until such time it is updated ofically.
+I did not create the code and when or if Darkmode5e is updated by the creator i will be deleting this.
+Thank you!)

 # D&D5E Dark Mode - Foundry VTT

 - A dark sheet style for the default D&D5E Character,NPC and Item sheets and also for [BetterNPCSheets5e](https://github.com/syl3r86/BetterNPCSheet5e) by Felix.